microsoft/fast/specs/checkbox.md

 *Host Classes*
 - checked
 - disabled
+- required
-- invalid
+- readonly

 *Slotted Content/Slotted Classes*
 *CSS Parts*
-- root
+- checkbox
 - label
+- checked-indicator
-- state-indicator
+- indeterminate-indicator

 ### States
 **checked**: `true` or `false`
 The checked state can be toggled by:
-- Clicking the checkbox (or any of it's labels
+- Clicking the checkbox (or any of it's labels)
 - Pressing the space-bar while focus is placed on the checkbox
 - Adding / removing the "checked" content attribute
   - This will only trigger a change if the "checked" property has not been changed, either through user action or programmatically